eemmeelliiee/eemmeelliiee/README.md

 ### About me

-My name is Emelie and I am 21 years old.
-I am currently studying Informatics at Lund University while also teaching programming part-time at Hello World.
+My name is Emelie and I am 22 years old.
+I am currently studying Informatics at Lund University while also teaching programming part-time at Hello World in Malmö.

 ### What I 💜

 - Programming in general (but mostly Java and Lua) ☕️
 - Teaching programming to others 👩‍🏫
-- I also like photography, singing and travelling the world! 🌎
+- I also like photography and music! 📷

 ### I am currently working on...